Stiolto® Respimat® (as a combination product containing olodaterol and tiotropium)

 What should I do IF I FORGET to take a dose?

 Inhale the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
-Do not use more than one dose in 24 hours.
+Do not inhale a double dose to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?